 Leadership development program: strengthen authentic leadership skills

-We hope this blog has given you some ideas of ways to develop your authentic leadership skills individually and across your organisation.
+We hope this blog has given you some ideas of ways to develop your authentic leadership and management skills individually and across your organisation.
 Get in touch with the Inkling team if you would like to find out more about how a tailored leadership development program could change and benefit your team.
-Learn more about our programs here.
+Learn more about our leadership programs.